 The amount of spotlights that you need depends on what you need them for, the type of spotlight that you’re using, and the size of the room or area that you need to light.

-Spotlights work by using concentrated beams of light, so you should plan where you place them.
-If you want to use them to highlight some wall art, then smaller spotlights directly above the artwork is recommended.
-But even if you’re using spotlights for ambient lighting, then be aware that they will still draw focus to certain areas of the room.
-This means that the areas that need more light can be highlighted, without overly lighting the entire room.
+LED spotlights work by using concentrated beams of light, so you should plan where you place them.
+For example, if you want to use them to highlight some wall art, then we recommended using smaller spotlights directly above the artwork.
+However, this means if you’re using spotlights for ambient lighting, they can still draw focus to certain areas of the room.
+You can use this to your advantage, as areas of the room that require more light can be highlighted, without overly lighting the entire room.

 Highlighting lights should always be planned first, then the rest of the ambient lighting can be put around them.
 Certain rooms will require extra lighting, like kitchens or workrooms where you want to be able to better see where you’re working.